How to get married in NZ

 - use standard vows, and you can’t customise the ceremony.

-Arrange a marriage licence
+Arrange a licence and 2 witnesses

 You have to arrange a marriage licence at least 3 working days before you want to get married.
 If you're being married by a celebrant, you'll need their name and the location and approximate date of the wedding when you apply.